 - a.
 School attendance rates

 - b.
-Chronic absenteeism ratesc.
+Chronic absenteeism rates

+- c.
 Middle school dropout rates (EC §52052.1(a)(3))

 - d.
 High school dropout rates

+- e.
+High school graduation rates

 e.
-High school graduation rates

-SUBPRIORITY A - STUDENT ATTENDANCE RATES

-Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student groups.
+High school graduation rates SUBPRIORITY A - STUDENT ATTENDANCE RATES Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student groups.
 Actions to Achieve Goal All Schools will provide positive incentives to increase student attendance.
 Measurable Outcome Increase attendance rate to 95%.
 Goal and Outcomes for Subgroup #1 Increase attendance rate to 95% for all student groups.
 Methods of Measurement AERIES Attendance Reports SUBPRIORITY B - STUDENT ABSENTEEISM RATES Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student groups.
 Actions to Achieve Goal Implement SARB procedures and provide positive interventions to students that are chronically absent.

 Measurable Outcome Decrease the chronic absenteeism rate by 1% annually.

 Goal and Outcomes for Subgroup #1 Decrease the chronic absenteeism rate by 1% annually for all student groups.

-Methods of Measurement AERIES reports and California School Dashboard SUBPRIORITY C - MIDDLE SCHOOL DROPOUT RATES Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student groups.
+Methods of Measurement AERIES reports and California School Dashboard

+SUBPRIORITY C - MIDDLE SCHOOL DROPOUT RATES

+Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student groups.

 Actions to Achieve Goal Provide academic and social emotional interventions for students at risk of failing promotion requirements.

 Measurable Outcome Maintain middle school dropout rate below 1%.

 Goal and Outcomes for Subgroup #1 Maintain middle school dropout rate below 1% for all student groups.

-Methods of Measurement CALPADs annual data SUBPRIORITY D - HIGH SCHOOL DROPOUT RATE Goal to Achieve Subpriority The dropout rate of TISCS students will be less than 5% Actions to Achieve Goal TISCS student 4-year plans towards graduation will be monitored annually Measurable Outcome CA Dashboard as verified by CALPADs Data
+Methods of Measurement CALPAD annual data

+SUBPRIORITY D - HIGH SCHOOL DROPOUT RATE

+Goal to Achieve Subpriority

+Actions to Achieve Goal

+Measurable Outcome

+Goal and Outcomes for Subgroup #1

+Methods of Measurement

+SUBPRIORITY E - HIGH SCHOOL GRADUATION RATES

+Goal to Achieve Subpriority

+Actions to Achieve Goal

+Measurable Outcome